 *Some of these activities may be altered because of COVID-19.
 Children and youth should check with the staff.

 - Summer Programs: Children and youth enjoy daily programs, from indoor movies and crafts to playing pool and ball hockey tournaments.
 There is a variety of daily activities for both age groups (6-11 & 12-24).

 - Summer Play Room: The 6-11 year olds can hang out in the Play Room any weekday where there is a variety of things to do, like build with Lego, play basketball or board games.
 They also get crafty and make different slime recipes, paint and create tie-dye t-shirts.

-- Summer Outings: Children and youth enjoy many fun outings like Beach Days, the movies, trips to the zoo, cooling off at local pools and splash parks, the parks, Tinkertown, a Goldeyes game, the water-slide park and the Forks.
+- Summer Outings: Children and youth enjoy many fun outings like Beach Days, the movies, trips to the zoo, cooling off at local pools and splash parks, the parks, Tinkertown, a Goldeyes game, and the Forks.
 And, summer wouldn’t be summer without a trip to the Bridge Drive-In for an ice-cream, a drive to Lockport to fish, or to the pool at Kildonan Park.
 Rossbrook House provides the transportation, meals and admission fees for these fun day trips!